martinkallstrom/realtime-voice-server/README.md

 Creating virualized worker pools and on-demand instances is out of scope for these examples, but we have shared various implementation ideas [here](https://daily-co.github.io/dailyai-docs/docs/deploying-your-bot).

-For projects that have Cuda as a requirement, such as Moondream Chatbot, be sure to deploy to a GPU-powered platform (such as [fly.io](https://fly.io) or [Runpod](https://runpod.io).)
+For projects that have CUDA as a requirement, such as Moondream Chatbot, be sure to deploy to a GPU-powered platform (such as [fly.io](https://fly.io) or [Runpod](https://runpod.io).)

 ### What is VAD?